-Love dim sum, but don't know what to order or how to order?
-Bring this app, find what you like, and tap the speaker icon to hear the dish pronounced in Chinese (Cantonese or Mandarin) using iOS text-to-speech.
+Love dim sum, but don't know what or how to order?
+Bring this app on your iPhone or Android phone (the Mac build sort of works), find what you like, and tap the speaker icon to hear the dish pronounced in Chinese (Cantonese or Mandarin) using text-to-speech.

-Pro users can save and view favorite dishes (tap on the heart button) and practice saying the Chinese names using iOS speech recognition!
+Pro users on iOS can save and view favorite dishes (tap on the heart button) and practice saying the Chinese names using iOS speech recognition!

 If you don't hear the Chinese speech

-2) sometimes a device will have trouble accessing the text-to-speech voice (it's the Hong Kong Chinese voice used for Accessibility in Settings), so try turning your device off and on.
+- Sometimes a device will have trouble accessing the text-to-speech voice (on iOS, Cantonese is the Hong Kong Chinese voice used for Accessibility in Settings), so try turning your device off and on.

 Over two hundred dishes are listed (dim sum and related food, such as can be found in Cantonese restaurants and Hong Kong bakeries), and you can filter the listing by selecting from categories (tags) in the top right menu.